19 Timelines, Iterations, and Milestones

 Our goal is to arrange the requirements into a series of activities that will allow us to implement our solution as efficiently as possible.
 If you are the only developer, this would amount to scheduling the requirements one after another, with dependencies addressed ahead of the requirements that depend on them.

 An example timeline (with the first milestone completed after the second iteration) is outlined below.
 Note: each coloured box represents one requirement.
-The width of the box represents the number of days it would take for one person to fully implement the requirement.
+The box width represents the days it would take one person to fully implement the requirement.

 A potential timeline of production using 3 iteration periods.
 Iteration 1 and 2 make up Milestone 1.0.
 This assumes 1 developer.